 3. Exclusive contractual ties – brokers had near-exclusive relationships with lenders.

-What is the redress
+What is the redress?

-For all other agreements that qualify for redress the amount will be determined via a hybrid calculation taking the average of the refund of commission and an amount based on a retrospective application of an adjusted APR to the agreement, again with compensatory interest added.
+For all other agreements that qualify for redress the amount will be determined via a hybrid calculation taking the average of those same two calculations, unless the adjusted APR approach is higher.
+In all calculations of redress, compensatory interest is added at Bank of England Base Rate plus 1%.

 There are various factors that will add complexity to those calculations including missing data and early settlement.